Why (and How) to Confront Difficult Employees

 - Practice what you’re going to say, and how.

 - Aim for behavioral awareness, not “fixing” someone.

 - Create a favorable environment for feedback.

 What if none of that works?

 Hopefully, it won’t rise to that level.
-But we understand that the daunting possibility is why some leaders make the costly choice to avoid dealing with potential conflict with a problem employee altogether.
+But we understand that the daunting possibility is why some leaders make the costly choice to avoid dealing with potential conflict with a difficult employee altogether.

-Just remind yourself, taking action and dealing with the problem employee is really in the best interest of you, your team, the employee in question, and the entire organization.
+Just remind yourself, taking action and dealing with the difficult employee is really in the best interest of you, your team, the employee in question, and the entire organization.